Salmon Report

 Over $30,000,000 (see Restoration Handout) has been spent on improved fish passage in the lower watershed.
 Much of the best salmon habitat is blocked by Centerville Head Dam and still has reduced flows (71% to 82% reduction in summer) and increased water temperature below the dam.

-Descriptions and status of various restoration projects is avaiable here.
+Descriptions and status of various restoration projects is available here.

 Spring Run Salmon